aws-samples/aws-eksd-eksa-hybrid/README.md

 ---

-## 1. Getting our hands dirty with EKS Distro
+## 1. Getting our hands dirty with EKS Distro and AWS CDK

 That’s enough theory.
 Time to roll up our sleeves and get going with EKS Distro!
 In this section, we will deploy the following architecture with EKS Distro.